Donate NowDonate Now

 A Two-Stage Application

-• Basic background information about yourself or your team
+– Basic background information about you or your team

-Because this program supports early-stage ideas, you are not expected to have everything figured out.
-That is the point.
+Because the Catalyst Grant supports early-stage ideas, you are not expected to have everything fully figured out.
+The goal is to deepen the idea, not perfect it.

 Criteria